ballerina-platform/module-ballerinax-hubspot.crm.import/ballerina/Package.md

 ## Overview

-[//]: # "TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details."

-[HubSpot](https://www.hubspot.com/our-story) is a customer platform with all the software, integrations, and resources users need to connect their marketing, sales, and customer service.
+[HubSpot](https://www.hubspot.com/our-story) is an AI-powered customer relationship management (CRM) platform.

-The `ballerinax/hubspot.crm.imports` package offers APIs to connect and interact with [HubSpot CRM Imports API](https://developers.hubspot.com/docs/api/crm/imports) endpoints, specifically based on [HubSpot CRM Imports API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Imports/Rollouts/144903/v3/imports.json).
+The ballerinax `ballerinax/hubspot.crm.imports` offers APIs to connect and interact with the [HubSpot CRM Imports API](https://developers.hubspot.com/docs/api/crm/imports) endpoints, specifically based on the [HubSpot CRM Imports API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Imports/Rollouts/144903/v3/imports.json)

-Using this API, users can develop applications that enable importing large datasets (e.g., contacts, deals, companies) into HubSpot CRM.

 ## Setup guide

-[//]: # "TODO: Add detailed steps to obtain credentials and configure the module."

 To use the HubSpot CRM imports connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.